Venue: Building Crafts College, London

 Transferable Skills and Future Careers

-All of our workshops give you a valuable chance to develop a range transferable skill.
-This is a great workshop for anyone who is interested in learning some of the skills required for careers in: Architecture, Stone Masonry, and 3D Design.
+All of our workshops give you a valuable chance to develop a range of transferable skills.
+This is a great workshop for anyone who is interested in learning some of the skills required for careers in: Architecture, Stone Masonry, Conservation, Sculpture, product design, Model Making and 3D Design. (to name a few)

 You should be creative and have an interest in the careers listed above, or similar areas.
 You should also have good hand-eye co-ordination.